ZonaZebra/Portfolio-Optimizer-HPC-Project/README.md

 2. Set up and run the API Server:

-- Follow the instructions in the API_Server directory.
+- Follow the instructions in the API-Server directory.

 3. Set up and run the Python HPC Server:

-- Follow the instructions in the HPC_Server directory.
+- Follow the instructions in the Python-HPC-Backend directory.

 4. Set up and run the Frontend:

-- Follow the instructions in the Frontend directory.
+- Follow the instructions in the React-Frontend directory.

 # Usage